 Hate twists truth and reality.
 It is an illusion that convinces people that there is gain to be had when in fact, there is nothing ahead but sorrow, regret, and loss.
 Ultimately, hate is spiritual suicide.
 Seldom has hatred been unmasked as starkly as Melville was able to when he had Captain Ahab scream, “to the last I grapple with thee; from hell’s heart I stab at thee, for hate’s sake I spit my last breath at thee.”

-Sadly, we are immersed in that sentiment in America today.
-It is literally screaming at us every day now from our television screens, computer monitors, and hand-held devices.
-It was at the Kavanaugh hearings, the signing of the Reproductive Health Act in New York, the free-for-all around the Covington Catholic High School teens, and pretty much seems to be what is driving every single mainstream media newscast.
+Sadly, America (and the world) seemed to be immersed in hatred today.
+It is literally screaming at us every day now from our television screens, computer monitors, and cell phones.
 The real story behind most of the news being reported today is the same: “For hate’s sake I stab at thee!”